moforemmanuel/sorting_algorithms_in_c/README.md

-Program to sort an array or list using the bubble sort algorithm
+Programs to sort an array or list using the bubble, insertion and selection sort algorithms.